 Chino and his attorney, Pierre Ciric, intend to pursue this challenge over the long run all the way to New York’s highest court.

-The first step in this legal process is an Article 78 proceeding, and the nature of Chino’s Article 78 petition, filed in October 2015, is the following:
+The first step in this legal process is an Article 78 proceeding, and the nature of Chino’s Article 78 petition, filed back in October 2015, is the following:

 - The legislature never gave the New York Department of Financial Services (NYDFS) the authority to regulate Bitcoin.